robecampbelljr/VWC-precourse/README.md

 ## Table of Contents
 [Purpose of Project][Purpose]

-[Purpose]This project was prepared as proof of understanding of the following basic programming concepts:
+[Purpose]: This project was prepared as proof of understanding of the following basic programming concepts:
 * Variable assignment
 * Basic Math operations
 * Strings